 Madagascar’s Fascinating History

-Geographically remote, off the eastern coast of Africa and in the Indian Ocean is Madagascar.
-This article sets out some of the history of Madagascar and examines the unique biodiversity of the island.
+Geographically remote, off the eastern coast of Africa and in the Indian Ocean, is Madagascar.
+This article briefly outlines the history of Madagascar and examines the unique biodiversity of the island.

 Early Visitors and First Peoples

-The first humans to visit Madagascar arrived on the island in roughly 2000 BCE.
+The first humans to visit Madagascar arrived on the island circa 2000 BC.
 By examining cut marks on bones and other evidence of tools, historians have concluded that these early visitors were likely foragers passing through on their travels.

 Over the past thousand years the island has received waves of settlers of diverse origins, including Austronesian, Bantu, Arab, South Asian, Chinese and European populations.
 The majority of the population of Madagascar today is a mixture of Austronesian, Bantu, North Indian, Arab and Somali settlers.